IBM/supply-chain-insights/README.md

 Watson should say `I did not find any sales shipment related to "1Z12345E0205271688" from Demo Carrier.`

+Before we run the `ups.js` script, go ahead and add in your UPS username and password in the following lines of the [ups.js script]().

-Next, let's run the [ups.js script](https://github.com/horeaporutiu/supply-chain-insights/blob/master/ups.js) by using the following command in terminal:
+Next, let's run the [ups.js script](https://github.com/IBM/supply-chain-insights/blob/master/ups.js#L39) by using the following command in terminal:

 ```bash